News / Bands

 One Question Interviews / What's That Noise? • February 23, 2021

 Mad Caddies SPB: Was the mic’ing of the horns in the studio different for Punk Rocksteady than on “traditional” Mad Caddies records?
 Mad Caddies: The mic and position always changes depending on the horn sound.
 Punk Rocksteady was mostly close miking.
-On older records the room mics played a bigger role in … Read more
+On older records the room mics played a bigger … Read more

 Lagwagon